 This terpene can be found in a wide variety of plants.

 Humulene has subtle earthy, woody and spicy scent, and is what gives hoppy beers their distinct taste and aroma.
 This terpene is partly responsible for giving cannabis its unique odour.

-WHY ARE TERPENES IMPORTANT
+WHY ARE TERPENES IMPORTANT TO FULL-SPECTRUM CBD?

 It has always been believed that terpenes were only responsible for the aroma, but it is now understood they actually enhance when they work together with all compounds of the cannabis plant.
 When this occurs its known as the ‘entourage effect’.